NortonAlex/DAESIM/README.md

 Thanks to jupytext, you can just click on the `.py` files and they will open like standard notebooks.

+## Quick Start Guide

+For a quick start it is recommended that you follow the instructions above to install the package and then step through the Jupyter notebook examples.

+## Configuration and Customisation

+### Module-based Python architecture

+The model is organised as a set of Python modules, each implemented as a class.
+Every module is designed to encapsulate:

+1. Model parameters – as class attributes
+2. Model functions – as class methods
+3. (Optional) calculate method – which evaluates the rate of change in the state variables (the right-hand side of the ODEs) and diagnostic fluxes for that module

+### Why this design?

+This architecture is intentional and serves two main purposes:

+1. Ease of use for model users
+  * All parameters and methods for a process live in one place, so you can easily inspect, understand, and modify them from an interactive Python session, a script, or a notebook.
+  * Parameters can be updated in-place (e.g. model.CanopyPhotosynthesis.g1 = 3.5) without needing to manage external parameter files or complex configuration layers.
+  * This reduces friction for both exploratory experimentation and systematic calibration/sensitivity analysis.

+2. Clear structure for model development
+  * Each “model” component is effectively the combination of its parameters and methods, providing a clean separation between:
+    * Model parameters (fixed traits and coefficients)
+    * Model state variables (dynamic quantities integrated over time)
+    * Model diagnostics (e.g. fluxes, intermediate rates)
+    * Model forcing (external inputs: climate, soil, management)
+  * This separation makes it easier to:
+    * Swap or extend process formulations (e.g. new allocation scheme, alternative phenology model).
+    * Trace how a change in one parameter or process propagates through the system.
+    * Write tests for individual modules in isolation.

+### Low-level and high-level modules

+Modules are “stitched together” to represent the interacting components of the plant–soil–atmosphere system.
+Conceptually, we distinguish between:

+* Low-level modules
+  * Have few or no dependencies on other modules.
+  * Implement fundamental relations and biophysics (e.g. solar geometry, canopy radiation, leaf gas exchange, soil hydraulic functions).
+  * Can often be tested independently with minimal inputs.

+* High-level modules
+  * Depend on multiple low-level modules and coordinate interactions between them.
+  * Typically implement emergent processes such as:
+    * Whole-plant carbon and nitrogen balance
+    * Optimal carbon allocation / biomass partitioning
+    * Phenology and development
+    * Yield formation
+  * May include feedbacks, where:
+    * Outputs from a high-level module (e.g. allocation decisions, canopy structure) are used as inputs to low-level modules (e.g. photosynthesis, transpiration, soil water uptake) in subsequent time steps.

+This layered design makes it transparent how physiological, structural, and developmental processes are connected:

+* You can analyse or replace a single process (e.g. the allocation scheme) without restructuring the entire codebase.
+* You can run reduced models by using only a subset of modules.
+* You can trace feedback loops (e.g. soil water → plant hydraulics → stomatal conductance → carbon gain → allocation → leaf/root growth → future water and carbon fluxes) in a structured and debuggable way.

+### Customising parameters and processes

+Because parameters live as class attributes, you can configure the model in several ways:

+* At instantiation
+* In-place, after creation.
+* Via configuration helpers (if provided)

 ## General guidance on working in this repository

 ### Repository guiding principles